-Roof rafters are a caravanning essential if you do not want to be rolling up your awning in the middle of the night due to wind flap.
+Roof rafters are caravanning essentials if you do not want to be rolling up your awning in the middle of the night due to wind flap.

-Roll out awnings are a fabulous invention, but when the wind picks up unless you brace and support your awning you will get flapping of the vinyl.
-Not only is this noisy and annoying but in a strong gust can damage your awning.
+Roll Out awnings are a fabulous invention, but when the wind picks up you will get flapping of the vinyl.
+Not only is this noisy and annoying but a strong gust can damage your awning.

 A caravan rafter braces your vinyl, adding tension to your awning that supports the awning and stops uncontrolled flapping.

 Not only will a rafter prevent wind flap but will also stop the other major cause of awning damage - water pooling.
 A rafter provides the structural integrity to allow water to slide off.

 Supex produces Australia's most popular curved rafters for Roll Out awnings, and new to the market is Series 3 of their ever-improving flagship product.

 New for Version 3.0 is the Stainless Steel & Glass Filled Nylon molded rail end (which inserts into the bracket provided).
 This significantly increases the strength of the most vulnerable part of the rafter while also reducing rattling noise in windy conditions.
 Also added is a hexagonal molded knob insert which stops the screw part of the knob from coming loose if the seal with the plastic breaks.

 The Supex awning rafters already have many key features & advantages over their competition including:

 - They come with a white powder-coated bracket (to match your caravan's wall);